botpress/docs/docs/nlu/skill-slot.md

 Slot filling is the process of gathering information required by an intent.
 This information is defined as _slots_ as we mentioned in the above section.
 It handles input validation and the chatbot's reply when the input is invalid.
 Botpress has an in-built skill to handle the slot filling process.

 ### Creating a slot skill

 We will use the slots which we defined earlier in this tutorial.

-1. In the Flow Editor view, click on Insert skill > Slot.
+1. In the Flow Editor view, click on Insert skill &gt; Slot.
 2. Choose an intent to use for the slot filling.
 3. Choose a slot to fill.
 4. Choose the content that your chatbot will ask.
 It should be a question about the information you seek, e.g., "From where are you departing?", "Where do you want to go?" etc.
 5. Choose the content for your chatbot reply when the input is invalid.
 It should guide the user towards a valid answer.

 ![Skill Slot Overview](../assets/slot-skill-overview.png)